-Parents are expected to pay for their children's classroom supplies and stationery items and to meet the cost of items such as excursions, visiting performers etc. A detailed account is provided to parents on enrolment.
+Parents are expected to pay for their children's classroom supplies and stationery items and to meet the cost of items such as excursions, camps, visiting performers etc. A detailed account is provided to parents on enrolment.
 Your support, along with fundraising activities, supplements government funds and enables us to provide our students with extensive and varied curriculum programs.
-There is assistance available for holders of a healthcare or pension card.
+The government provides an amount of \$125 per child for eligible healthcare or pension card holders, to assist with payment of camps, sports and excursions (CSEF fund).
 Contact the office for information.

-23. SWIMMING program
+23. Swimming program